akarshsaxena992/Task-Management-Application/README.md

 4. Download the XAMPP control panel for Mysql.
     Create a database named 'crud' and create a table inside that database named 'task'.
-    Change the Credentials in server.js file
+    Change the Credentials in server.js file.
     host: "localhost",
     user: "root",
     password: "",